RubiconInternational/gulp-mean-seed/README.md

 in the following release I aim to include test framework integrations as well as some tests that leverage them.

+The next release will include an abstraction between `/client` and `/server`.
+Included in `/server` will exist some simple Node API stubs and some tests that flex them.

+The install script will also set up MongoDB requirements.

 ## Known Issues
 Please see the issues tab.
 Likewise, please submit issues as you come across them!